instructure/ddb-sync/README.md

 attached to the instance profile.
 This will provide predictable network performance, consistent compute resources, and keep your data off the coffee shop router.

+If you have a partitioned source table, you may want to consider specifying `backfill-total-segments` to optimize your capacity to scan your source table.
+A typical value for this would be ~N where N is the number of partitions in your source table.

+If you are limited by the I/O capacity of an EC2 instance, you can consider splitting up the backfill segments across multiple EC2 instances.
+This would be done by specifying `total_segments` count and giving an unique set of `backfill-segments` to each separate instance.
+This configuration requires that *all* backfill segments complete *before* invoking a stream operation and therefore `stream` must be disabled and invoked as a unique operation in this case.

 ### Invocation
 Invoke the compiled binary and provide options for a run.